bpesquet/artificial_metacognition/notes/decision_making/README.md

 #### The Diffusion Decision Model

-This model, also called **Drift Diffusion Model (DDM)**, is a sequential sampling model for binary choices in continuous environments [[Ratcliff and McKoon, 2008]](../../references/decision-making/Ratcliff2008.md).
+This model, also called **Drift Diffusion Model (DDM)**, is a sequential sampling model for binary choices in continuous environments [[Ratcliff and McKoon, 2008]](https://direct.mit.edu/neco/article-abstract/20/4/873/7299/The-Diffusion-Decision-Model-Theory-and-Data-for?redirectedFrom=fulltext).

-Originally designed in the 1970's [[Ratcliff, 1978]](../../references/decision-making/Ratcliff1978.md), it has recently experienced a surge in popularity.
+Originally designed in the 1970's [Ratcliff, 1978], it has recently experienced a surge in popularity.
 A growing body of literature is using the DDM to elucidate the cognitive processes of decision-making.

 ##### Parameters